Karyotyping / Targeted Chromosome Analysis

 NHSE funded test referrals should be in accordance with the National Genomic Test Directory for rare disease and meet eligibility criteria: National Genomic Test Directory - NHS England.

-- R297 Possible structural chromosomal rearrangement requiring karyotype
+- R297 Possible structural chromosomal rearrangement – karyotype or targeted chromosome analysis

-- R265 Individuals with possible mosaic chromosome abnormality requiring extended count karyotype
+- R265 Individuals with a possible mosaic chromosome abnormality requiring an extended count

 - R314 Ambiguous genitalia presenting neonatally (should be used to establish karyotypic sex in urgent neonatal situations)